 Recognizing Effort and Achievement

 - Learner Profile and Attendance Awards – Students displaying what West Goshen refers to as our Learner Profile (i.e., principled, caring, open-minded, balanced, inquirers, thinkers, communicators, reflective, knowledgeable, and risk-takers) are recognized for setting goals and reaching those goals around an area of the profile.
-Perfect student attendance is also recognized and celebrated each grading period.
+Perfect student attendance is also recognized and celebrated in each grading period.
 Perfect attendance is also recognized for the whole year.
 This way West Goshen sets the tone that being here truly is valued.
 Reaching our individual goals toward the Learner Profile cannot occur if a student is not in attendance.

 - Fifth Grade Celebration – This celebration happens in the spring of every year.
 Fifth graders enjoy a day filled with collaborative games and a picnic lunch.
 This time marks the end of one time period in a student’s life and the beginning of another.
 Students know that they continue to be part of the West Goshen Community, and we continue to offer them help and support.

 Partnering for Success

 - Newsletters – The principal sends home a newsletter each month to parents, while teachers send home newsletters on a monthly/weekly basis.
 The newsletter from the principal is available in both English and Spanish.

 - Media Center – Our media center is supported by an excellent librarian who has experience as a former classroom teacher.